 The last part and in my opinion the most exciting one is putting the Christmas Village together.

-I used fleece as my snow and created hills with card boxes underneath it.
+I used fleece as my “snow” and created hills with card boxes underneath them.

 Then place houses and trees along the space to create a cute vignette on my mantel.

-I wanted to lighten up the houses but didn’t want to use battery candles because I thought it would be so annoying to turn each one on so I went for a light string.
+I wanted to lighten up the houses but didn’t want to use battery candles because I thought it would be so annoying to turn each one on and off so I went for a light string.
 It even gives a vibe of fairy lights, so magical!